-From Mid May-December, pull up any weekend Fri-Sun 10-6 to look at the herd Over the fence and shop in our self serve farm store.
+From Mid May-November 10th, pull up any weekend Fri-Sun 10-6 to look at the herd Over the fence and shop in our self serve farm store.

 APRIL-MAY KID VISITING

 Can’t make it in person?
-Check out all the action on the 24/7 SUNFLOWER FARM BARN CAM on our website from April-July!
+Check out all the action on the 24/7 SUNFLOWER FARM BARN CAM on our website.
+Being repaired after puppy ate the cable. :)

 Visitors of all ages are welcome!
 So far our oldest visitor was 99!